mateuszjurewicz/bornhack_ml_crashcourse/README.md

 ### Generative ML
 Models that can generate new samples, similar to the ones they were exposed to, such as images, video, text or music.

+* **Generative Adversarial Networks** - a great [introduction](https://skymind.com/wiki/generative-adversarial-network-gan) to the concept, including code and links to many other related technologies, by Skymind.
 * **Music Generation** - a [MuseNet paper](https://openai.com/blog/musenet/) by OpenAi regarding the generation of short musical samples.

 ### Federated Learning